Bentheim Elementary Annual Report

 - Academic: All students will be proficient in ELA and math as measured by the M-STEP.

-- Social Emotional Support: Because of the pandemic, we don’t have some of the student perception data we have had in the past.
-We are continuing to focus on our Positive Action SEL curriculum.
+- Social Emotional Support: We are continuing to focus on our Positive Action SEL curriculum.

 Hamilton Community Schools’ core curriculum is based on the Michigan Content Standards.
 These include the basic learning goals for students in the areas of math, reading, writing, science, social studies, physical education, art, and music.
 We also integrate the Skills 4 Success Framework: technology literacy, collaboration & global thinking, communication, critical thinking and problem solving, flexibility and adaptability, ethical citizenship, and personal accountability.
 All students have access to Hamilton’s core curriculum.
-Support is provided, as needed, through a variety of supportive services including special education, Title I (in Title I schools), MTSS, after school tutoring, summer school and individually planned accommodations.
-Information about the core curriculum is available in each school office and on the district website: www.hamiltonschools.us.
+Support is provided, as needed, through a variety of supportive services including special education, Title I (in Title I schools), MTSS, summer school and individually planned accommodations.
+Information about the core curriculum is available on the district website: www.hamiltonschools.us.

 Attendance at parent-teacher conferences continues to be high.
 This is just one portion of the ongoing communication between home and school that strengthens the partnership.
 Bentheim continued the trend of very high participation in parent teacher conferences.